sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 A state class is what was used to be referenced in all state machines.
 Functions returning states are only useable if the current state is in use.
 As explained above this was done for more flexibility in the code and adding features that I want to be present at all times.
 However, this does not have a reference to any script because it is the base class instead a class is made to be referred to following this blueprint.
 These include a player, parent and animations.
 For all state machines, a reference to the parent is important as it allows for the top of the heresy to be controlled in a lower hierarchy node.
 However Important for the AI especially those that are summoned is a way to still reference the player as they cannot be initially made if not both present in the scene.

-### State Machine
+### State Machine modulated
 A state machine rather than being made for each script is made as a scene for moduablity as it allows for the reuse of code.
-Making a majority of this script exports and referencing these exports to assign states.
-The states check if they extend the class created above and if so are assigned.
-The transition between the states also uses the exports as a reference for changing states.
-Though the state machines could have been more specifically designed for the specific parent it would be used for this design is more flexible considering the time constraint.

 ![image](https://github.com/user-attachments/assets/e5b5c700-ef26-455b-a073-a32e485210ff)

+For modublity the script needed to set refrences using exports and referencing these exports to assign states.
 ```
 extends Node
 @export var starting_state:State